XaVIopensource/XaVIopensource/XaVI_concepts.md

-# 2. Datapath
+# 3. Datapath

 The capabilities of the `Datapath` unit define tha VLIW instructions and therefore also the Uncompressed instructions.
-The design of the unit will be bigger than most XaVI implementation, relying on synthesis to remove unused parts.
+The design of the unit will be bigger than most actual XaVI implementations, relying on synthesis to remove unused parts.

+The minimum components for a low-area CPU will be:
+* registers,
+* an arithmetic unit,
+* a logic unit,
+* a shift unit, and
+* a data memory interface.
+Here, we add an expansion/extension/coprocessor interface (e.g. for a hardware multiplier).

+The arithmetic unit performs adds, subtracts and compares which clearly require the same underlying hardware.
+The other components of an 'Arithmetic Logic Unit' do not and so have been split.
+No hardware can be used twice within one hadron instruction cycle.
+Thus, `SUB (0x1234+Rx), Ry` is not possible as there are two tasks for the Arithmetic Unit here.
+The datapath should be structured to allow the most compute to be performed given the hardware resources.
+Thus, it should not preclude `AND (0x1234+Rx), Ry`, for example.
+On the other hand, the _possibility_ of having this instruction does not mean that the `Fetch` unit _will_ support this.

+The `Datapath` traverses are shown in the figures below.

+!!!
+Insert figures !!!

+To summarize valid arcs:
+* The destination is either `Rd` or data memory via `DWDATA`.
+* Immediate, register, indirect and absolute addressing modes can support `SHU` -> `LU` -> `AU` -> either `Rd` or `DWDATA`
+* Indexed addressing mode can only support `SHU` -> `LU` -> either `Rd` or `DWDATA`

+This has been arranged so that the `Datapath` is capable, in principle, of implementing the code:
+`    R1 = ((*R2 >> 5) & 0x7) + R3;`
+(i.e. peeling a 3-bit number out of a packed word in memory) in a single instruction.

+{Writing into packed words, e.g. packed control registers, would need read-modify-write atomic sequences.
+I presume that there is the freedom to allocate control bits sensibly whereas this luxury is not often possible in packed code/data from flash.}

-## 2.1 The Register Set
+## 3.1 The Register Set

 The framework provides for between 8 and 32 registers.
 Included within these are:
 * `R0` = `RZ`: is only ever zero.
-* `R1` = `SF`: Status Flags - a quite standard set comprising `Z`, `I`, `N`, `C` and `V` flags for zero, interrupt-enable, negative, carry and overflow.
-* `R2` = `PC`: Program Count
-* `R3` = `SP` stack pointer - actually just the same as higher registers.
+* `R1` = `SP` stack pointer - actually just the same as other registers.
 The compiler sould use any register above 2 for the stack pointer.
+* `R30` = `PC`: Program Count
+* `R31` = `SF`: Status Flags - a quite standard set comprising `Z`, `I`, `N`, `C` and `V` flags for zero, interrupt-enable, negative, carry and overflow.

+(Note: Huffman instructions are likely only to be able to access registers 0...7 with single-word instructions.
+Interaction with flags and `PC` is normally only via conditional branches.)

-The `PC` and `SP` size is parameterized from full size '15:1' down to '5:1' minimum.
+The `PC` size is parameterized from full size '15:1' down to '5:1' minimum.
 Note this is always an even byte address.
 Program and data memory are separate (XaVI has a Harvard architecture) but the memory may be unified beyond the Instruction Cache.

-## 2.2 Operations
+## 3.2 Operations

 The `Datapath` provides a 3-term RISC architecture: `c = func(a, b)` where a and b can be one of:
 * A register `Ra`, `Rb` ('register' addressing mode)